saucelabs-training/automation-best-practices/testing-for-charity/README.md

 ## 🧠You will learn

-✅How to write a component test

-✅How to add a test id to our web app

-✅How to correctly test a link and a tab
+✅how to test a web application using different types of tests

-✅How to replace e2e tests with component tests
+✅functional ui tests with Cypress

 ✅visual e2e tests